Utilities¶

 - binned_repr:

-matrix representing the amplitude for each frequency bin for each trial
+n_trials x n_binsmatrix representing the amplitude for each frequency bin for each trial

 See Also